szymon-m/infrastructure-sandbox/02-build-virtualbox-servers-boxes/README.md

 4. after installation restart VM and login as atos (password : student) - then switch to root using : `sudo -i` - password: student

     - create sudoers file with `echo 'vagrant ALL=(ALL) NOPASSWD:ALL > /etc/sudoers.d/vagrant`

+        - !!! otherwise you will get fails on vagrant up -> on 'Setting hostname..' step -> vagrant user will not have sufficent rights to perform hostname change

 5. configure vagrant user: